kalsan/compony/doc/guide/pre_built_components/new.md

   - otherwise, if the resource is owned by another resource class: the owner's Show component
   - otherwise, the data's Index component

 Authorization checks for `create` even in GET.
 The reason is that it makes no sense to present an empty form to a user who cannot create a new record.
-This also causes any `compony_link` and `compony_button` to New components to be hidden to users lacking the permission.
+This also causes any [intents](/doc/guide/intents.md) to New components to be hidden to users lacking the permission.

 This component follows the [resourceful lifecycle](/doc/guide/resourceful.md#complete-resourceful-lifecycle). `load_data` is set to create a new record and `store_data` attempts to create it.
 Parameters are validated in `assign_attributes` using a Schemacop schema that is generated from the form.
 The schema corresponds to Rail's typical strong parameter structure for forms.
 For example, a user's New component would look for a parameter `user` holding a hash of attributes (e.g. `user[first_name]=Tom`).